generalmimon/ks-bits-fuzzer/README.md

 2. take tens of minutes to compile (especially in C++/STL and Go) - you'll notice if you wait 40 minutes (for 2688 tests) or 20 minutes (for 1248 tests) per endianness.

 Excluding the `MAX_BITS - 1` field reduces the number to 1248 tests (27 layouts), which keep these problematic factors within reasonable limits: building tests takes 18 minutes for a single bit endianness (double for both endians); object files are 730 MiB and the resulting executable `ks_tests` takes 166 MiB, so it fits into 1 GiB nicely.

+However, it is important to eventually test bit layouts with the `MAX_BITS - 1` field as well, because they can also detect bugs (especially in languages where signed bit shifts are used).

 #### Fill patterns